Turn Style: History

 At its peak, the chain operated throughout the Midwest, as well as in the Boston, Massachusetts, area.
 Within three years of having opened a store in Racine, Wisconsin, profits as measured on a ROI basis were the highest within Jewel Companies.
 Rapid expansion, the corporate decision to incorporate a catalog type store within its four walls, and an unrealistic divisive venture into the "hypermarket" business, all caused profits to suffer.

-The economy also caused Jewel to rethink its growth strategy and the decision was made to sell Turn Style in order to concentrate its growth within its core businesses, which were food stores and drugstores.
+The economy also caused Jewel to rethink its growth strategy and the decision was made to sell Turn-Style (hyphenated in its trademark from 1964 until selling the division) in order to concentrate its growth within its core businesses, which were food stores and drugstores.
 In 1978, 19 out of 22 of the existing stores were sold to May Department Stores and converted to the Venture format.
 Other stores were converted to large Osco Drug Stores, and some were closed entirely.